Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering Performance: Co-Design via Passive Physical Equivalents

+The physical plant parameters are crucial as they determine the limits of haptic rendering performance under passivity constraints~\cite{newman_1992,Colgate_realizations,kenanoglu2023}.
+When the causal controllers roll-off, the dynamics of the uncontrolled plant are recovered for all closed-loop systems.
+Accordingly, when the controller gains are set to zero in the realizations, SEA acts as a physical spring $K$, while an SDEA acts as a physical spring-damper $K$-$B_f$ pair at high frequencies as seen from the interaction port.

-Passive physical equivalents do not distinguish between the plant parameters and the controller gains and promote co-design thinking by enforcing simultaneous and unbiased consideration of controller and plant dynamics on the closed-loop system performance~\cite{Kamadan2017,Kamadan2019}.
+Given passive physical equivalents do not distinguish between the plant parameters and the controller gains, they promote co-design thinking by enforcing simultaneous and unbiased consideration of controller and plant dynamics on the closed-loop system performance~\cite{Colgate_realizations,Kamadan2017,Kamadan2019}.
+For instance, in terms of rendering fidelity, the passive physical equivalents of SEA and SDEA under VSIC while rendering Voigt, linear spring, and null impedance models indicate that the selection of higher controller gains has the same effects as employing a plant with lower inertia and damping, as the controllers can compensate for the plant dynamics up to their control bandwidth.
+However, lower inertia and damping parameters of the plant necessitate lower controller gains to ensure passivity.

-\ul{Effects of Plant Parameters:} Figures~\ref{fig:allresults}b and~\ref{fig:allresults}f indicate that the inerter term is equal to $\frac{J_m}{\alpha+1}$ for S(D)EA during null impedance rendering when both controllers are P. Hence, the parasitic effect of this intertence can be reduced, either by redesigning the plant with a lower $J_m$ or selecting higher controller gains.
-Figure~\ref{fig:SEAPPJmnull} shows that better null impedance rendering performance can be achieved by employing a lower $J_m$ for SEA plants.

-Similarly, Figures~\ref{fig:allresults}b and~\ref{fig:allresults}f indicate that the damper term is equal to $\frac{B_m+G_m}{\alpha+1}$ for S(D)EA during null impedance rendering when both controllers are P. Hence, the parasitic effect of this damper can be reduced, either by redesigning the plant with a lower $B_m$ or selecting higher controller gains, especially higher $G_t$.
-Figure~\ref{fig:SEAPPBmnull} shows that the null impedance rendering performance can be improved by employing a lower $B_m$ for SEA plants.
-Bode plots of SDEA for various $J_m$ and $B_m$ are presented in the Supplementary Document~\cite{supplementary}.

-\ul{Effects of Physical Filter Parameters:} Figures~\ref{fig:allresults}b and~\ref{fig:allresults}f indicate that the physical filter affects the system performance as a serially connected mechanical low-pass filter and does not have any influence on the remaining parasitic dynamics.
-Figures~\ref{fig:SEAPPKnull} and~\ref{fig:SDEAPPKnull} indicate that the null impedance rendering bandwidth of S(D)EA improves for the selection of higher filter stiffness $K$, when both controllers are P.

-This performance improvement is due to the improved bandwidth of the physical filter; however, employing a stiffer mechanical filter comes with the cost of reduced force sensing resolution and less disturbance attenuation under impulsive disturbances acting at the interaction port.

-Figure~\ref{fig:SDEAnullPPbodeBf} shows that the damping of the physical filter $B_f$ dominate the high frequency dynamic behaviour of SDEA.